 It’s been a while, but I’m slowly emerging from the depths of twin infant world.
 Sleep training has been a game changer (that’ll be a blog for another day) and I have more energy to start blogging again.
-I’ll get to my labor and delivery story soon too… but first.. the hospital bag checklist.
+Here’s my labor and delivery story, but before a birth story, you need to get to the hospital (hopefully).
 I can’t tell you how much I stressed over what to bring.
 I asked everyone and searched through every Pinterest checklist.
 Only to end up using about 5 % of the three bags…yes three… bags that I brought.

 Lastly, I did not have a scheduled or emergency c-section so I can’t speak to what you will need for one.
-I’m sure this list can still help, but not sure if you’ll need some more/different items.
-Sorry.
+However, this list can still help.

 - Flip flops (for the shower.
 I didn’t get to take one, but I thought it’d be great to have flip flops if I did)

 - Nursing bra (only if you’re going to attempt nursing, of course.
 At the same time, everything is exposed for all to see pretty much all the time, so if you want, you can get by without one, but you might want to have one for when you go home.)

 - Going home outfit for you (make sure it’s comfy.
 I had a soft jersey long maxi dress and it was perfect.
 I probably would’ve used a short one during my stay if I changed out of my hospital gown.)